it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 #.
 An introduction,
 #.
 A description of :doc:`maturities <maturity/maturities>` and how they are used in the document,
 #.
 A set of :doc:`best practices <bp/bp_index>` for organizations to implement, and
 #.
-Additional references, tools, and related information.
+Additional references, tools, and related information in :doc:`appendices <appendices/appendix_index>`.

 You can get more detailed information this Guide and how to use it in our :doc:`how to <appendices/how_to_guide>`.